 If you are hoping to undertake computer based research, enter a career in computer science, become a tech entrepreneur, or simply to gain practical skills you can add to your CV, this course is for you.

 Lessons on programming theory combine with skills-based workshops to allow students to learn about all aspects of Computer Science and to gain an impression of the undergraduate study of this fascinating subject.
-Students have access to state-of-the-art facilities for the programming workshop.

 Students will learn vital and invaluable skills for the modern workplace, which they will be able to use long after they leave the summer school.
 These skills will be honed in the production of the students’ own websites, which will be assessed to form part of the overall grade for the course.